Olympic champion Sun Yang banned for 8 years in doping case - WHIZ News

 The Court of Arbitration for Sport found the three-time Olympic champion guilty of refusing to cooperate with sample collectors during a visit to his home in September 2018 that turned confrontational.

+The most vivid detail of the evidence — a blood sample rendered useless for testing by a hammer blow — left a clear impression on the judges.

-In a rare hearing in open court in November, evidence was presented of how a security guard instructed by Sun’s mother broke the casing around a vial of his blood.
+A rare hearing in open court in November was reminded of how a security guard instructed by Sun’s mother broke the casing around the vial to ensure the blood could not be used for anti-doping tests.
 The swimmer lit the early-hours scene with his mobile phone.

 “The athlete failed to establish that he had a compelling justification to destroy his sample collection containers and forego the doping control when, in his opinion, the collection protocol was not in compliance,” the CAS panel of three judges agreed in a unanimous verdict.

-China’s greatest ever swimmer, and one of its biggest sports stars, had asked CAS for a public trial.
+China’s most famous swimmer, and one of its biggest stars in any sport, had asked CAS for a public trial.

 A 10-hour hearing broadcast on the court’s website showed Sun to be evasive at times under questioning that was hampered by severe translation issues between Chinese and English.
 The CAS panel’s verdict was delayed until all parties got a verified translation.